UCLPG-MSC-SGDS/GEOG0013-GIS/README.md

 # GEOG0013: Geography in the Field 1 (GIF1)

-This GitHub repository creates the workshop content for Introduction to Statistics for the module [GEOG0013 Geography in the Field 1 (GIF1) (2023/24)][course] at the [University College London][uni]'s [Department of Geography][dept].
+This GitHub repository creates the workshop content for Introduction to GIS and Mapping in ArcGIS Online (i.e., Map and Story Map application) for the module [GEOG0013 Geography in the Field 1 (GIF1) (2023/24)][course] at the [University College London][uni]'s [Department of Geography][dept].
 It contains the tutorials as follows:

 Part 1: Data Collection for Field Trip <br/> Part 2: GIS Workshop